the-aerospace-corporation/brainblocks/README.md

 - **Fast**: leverages low-level bitwise operations (Note: Python tools and templates may not currently be optimized yet)
 - **Low Memory**: maintain as low memory footprint as possible
 - **Lightweight**: small project size

+Read our [extended documentation](docs/extended_readme.md) for further information about the what and why of BrainBlocks.

 ## Example Usage